 Crafting a beautiful Christmas table is one of my favorite Christmas tasks, it’s a bit like having a store window inside our house!

-What you’ll need to create a Christmas table:
+What you’ll need to create a centerpiece for Christmas :

 - Table cloth